bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It uses tags to hold meaningful information together.
+It also tells the browser how to interpret the webpage

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display Block allows you to adjust the width and height of the element, while keeping the content inside it.
+Inline keeps elements in a line, and width and height have no effect on the element.

 3. What are the 4 areas of the box model?

+Margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis

 5. Explain why git is valuable to a team of developers.

+To collaborate on a project and have version control, and to also have the the project accessable to all the developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.